Public and private roads

 Road status enquiries

 If information regarding the status of a road is required in writing (for example for a BT wayleave), then a standard charge will be applied.
-A letter detailing the required information should be sent to the relevant local roads office accompanied with a cheque made payable to Aberdeenshire Council.
+A letter detailing the required information should be sent to the relevant local roads office accompanied by a cheque made payable to Aberdeenshire Council.

 If the status of a road requires to be clarified with regard to the purchase or sale of a property then it is recommended that a Property Clearance Certificate is sought.